 Purchase HGTV Shows Online

-If you are simply interested in a few HGTV shows, you can purchase the full run of the current season online from Amazon, ITunes or other service.
+If you are simply interested in a few HGTV shows, you can purchase the full run of the current season online from Amazon, Itunes or another service.
 This may be a cheaper option than purchasing a streaming service to deliver all HGTV has to offer.

-For instance, season passes to the latest season of “Fixer Upper”, “Love it or List It”, and “Flip or Flop” cost around $25 each.
+For instance, season passes to the latest season of “Fixer Upper”, “Brother vs. Brother”, and “Flip or Flop” cost around $25 each.
 If those are the three HGTV shows you watch, then that only comes to $75 dollars a year which is under $6 per month.

 All the options I mentioned so far give provide you with either a live stream of HGTV or the current episodes of shows one day after they air live.
 For those that can wait a little longer, some of the top hits from HGTV are available on Netflix and Hulu.
 It’s a great way to catch up on older episodes, but it sometimes takes a year or more for the current season to show up on those services.